gazebosim/gz-physics/tutorials/05_plugin_loading.md

 ### Load existing plugins

-For example, if you have the Ignition Physics plugin for DART compiled, find where it is installed with (you may need sudo right):
+For example, if you have the Ignition Physics plugin for [DART](https://dartsim.github.io/) compiled, find where it is installed with (you may need administrative rights: `sudo` on Linux platform):

 ```bash
 find / | grep libignition-physics-dartsim-plugin.so